 Foundations of life at the Abbey

-- Monthly weekday Eucharist for the life of the Companions held in St Catherine’s Chapel and on Skype
+- Weekly weekday Eucharist for the life of the Companions held in St Catherine’s Chapel and on Skype

 - Quiet Days

 - Prayer Station

 Possible further developments to life at the Abbey

 - Forest Church